-Join Will Kemp for an in-depth discussion in this video A winter snow scene: Adding blue, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video A winter snow scene: Adding blue, part of Painting Foundations: Creating Palettes for the Landscape.

 (very soft piano music)…- [Voiceover] So once I've got this dark tone established,…I'm just gonna lighten it slightly…by adding a little bit of the darkest of the neutral grays.…And this is with the size six filbert.…